Annalisa11/LZW-Algorithm/README.md

 # LZW-Generator

-Since my students asked me to give them more material to practive encoding with the LZW algoritm, I thought: why bother make a few practice sheets per hand, when I can code something that gives them unlimited solutions?
+Since my students asked me to give them more material to practice the LZW algoritm, I thought: why bother make a few practice sheets per hand, when I can code something that gives them unlimited solutions?
 Well, here we are...

 ## ⚠️ What to be aware of